 “Being a part of Model UN at Pace exposed me to the inner workings of the UN and helped me understand how certain decisions are made on a worldwide level,” says Anneliese Blommestein ’10.

 Model UN at Pace is uniquely integrated into the Political Science curriculum within the Dyson College of Arts and Sciences.
 We believe that Model UN fosters students’ familiarity with world politics, cross-cultural awareness, leadership capacity, public speaking abilities, knowledge of legislative rules of order and problem-solving skills.
-Model UN is thus offered both as a class, in which students are exposed to lectures, exercises and simulations designed to prepare them to participate in conferences, as well as a student club.
+Model UN is thus offered both as a class, in which students are exposed to lectures, exercises and simulations designed to prepare them to participate in conferences.
 The class – POL303A and POL303C– is offered every semester and can be taken three times for credit.

 “The Model UN team on the New York City campus is an irreplaceable learning experience,” says Coty Sibbach, who graduated in 2010.
 “Not only do you get to interact with other politically passionate people, but you gain a wealth of knowledge on the structure and procedures of the United Nations, and practice essential communication skills.”